ethereum/remix-project/docs/tutorial_debug.rst

 .. image:: remix_debugtransactioninfo.png

-The navigation part contains a slider and buttons used to step over the transaction execution.
+The navigation part contains a slider and buttons that can be used to step through the transaction execution.

 From the left to the right: